adamcohenhillel/ADeus/README.md

 ### Known Bugs:

-- [ ] Whisper tends to generate YouTube-like text when the audio is unclear, so you can get noise data in the database like "Thank you for watching", and "See you in the next video" - evem though it has nothing to do with the audio
+- [ ] #7 Whisper tends to generate YouTube-like text when the audio is unclear, so you can get noise data in the database like "Thank you for watching", and "See you in the next video" - evem though it has nothing to do with the audio

-- [ ] Currently it is using Wi-Fi, which makes it not-so mobile.
+- [ ] #8 Currently it is using Wi-Fi, which makes it not-so mobile.
 An alternative approach would either be:
   - [ ] Bluetooth, pairing with the mobile device
   - [ ] Sdd a 4G card that will allow it to be completly independent

 #### Backend:

-- [ ] The RAG (Retrieval-Augmented Generation) can be extremely improved:
+- [ ] #1 The RAG (Retrieval-Augmented Generation) can be extremely improved:
   - [ ] Need to process the audio not only into "embeddings" but also run an LLM on it to generate some context
-  - [ ] Need to query the RAG more effiecntly, maybe with timestamp as well, etc. - not only embeddings (relates to the processing part)
+  - [ ] #2 Need to query the RAG more efficiently, maybe with timestamp as well, etc. - not only embeddings (relates to the processing part)
-- [ ] Improve security - currently I didn't spent too much time making the Supabase RLS really work (for writing data)
+- [ ] #3 Improve security - currently I didn't spent too much time making the Supabase RLS really work (for writing data)

 #### Hardware / On-device:

-- [ ] Run on a Rasberry Pi Pico / Zero, as it is much much cheaper, and should do the work too
+- [ ] #4 - Run on a Rasberry Pi Pico / Zero, as it is much much cheaper, and should do the work too
-- [ ] Currently the setup is without battery, need to find the easiest way to add this as part of the setup
+- [ ] #5 Currently the setup is without battery, need to find the easiest way to add this as part of the setup

 #### Mobile: